One-Bit Phase Retrieval: Optimal Rates and Efficient Algorithms: Numerical Experiments

 \section{Numerical Experiments}

 We provide a few sets of numerical results to complement the theoretical developments.
-In particular, our goal is to complement the intriguing message that ``phases are not essential for 1-bit compressed sensing'' and demonstrate the practical merits of the proposed algorithms.
-All experiments were implemented using Matlab R2022a on a laptop with an Intel CPU up to 2.5 GHz and 32 GB RAM.
+In particular, our goal is to complement the intriguing message that ``phases are not essential for 1-bit compressed sensing''\footnote{{In a nutshell, our experimental results indicate that, when using their respective optimal algorithms, reconstructing unstructured or sparse $\bx$ from $\sign(|\bA\bx|-\tau)$ can achieve smaller reconstruction errors than from $\sign(\bA\bx)$.
+We emphasize, however, that this observation depends on the specific experimental setup, in particular the choice of the quantization threshold $\tau$ in 1-bit phase retrieval.
+We also observe that 1-bit sparse phase retrieval generally performs less stably than 1-bit compressed sensing when the number of measurements is relatively small (e.g., $m \le 800$ in Figure~\ref{fig:inessential} (Right)), which is consistent with the higher sample complexity required for 1-bit sparse phase retrieval; see Remark~\ref{rem:k2}.}} and demonstrate the practical merits of the proposed algorithms.
+All experiments were implemented using Matlab R2022a on a laptop with an Intel CPU up to 2.5 GHz and 32 GB RAM. {The codes are available at}

 \paragraph{1-Bit Phase Retrieval v.s.
 1-Bit Linear System:} We refer to the recovery of an unstructured $\bx\in \mathbb{S}^{n-1}$ from $\by = \sign(\bA\bx)$ as solving 1-bit linear system (1bLS).
-By introducing the linear constraint $-\frac{\by^\top \bA\bx}{m}= \frac{\|\bA\bx\|_1}{m}\le -1$ that precludes an algorithm from returning $0$, we solve 1-bit linear system by first finding a feasible point $\hat{\bx}$ satisfying the linear constraint $\diag(\by)\bA\hat{\bx}\le0,~-\frac{\by^\top\bA\hat{\bx}}{m}\le -1$ and then use $\frac{\hat{\bx}}{\|\hat{\bx}\|_2}$ as the final estimate.
+By introducing the linear constraint $-\frac{\by^\top \bA\bx}{m}= {-\frac{\|\bA\bx\|_1}{m}\le -1}$ that precludes an algorithm from returning $0$, we solve 1-bit linear system by first finding a feasible point $\hat{\bx}$ satisfying the linear constraint $\diag(\by)\bA\hat{\bx}\le0,~-\frac{\by^\top\bA\hat{\bx}}{m}\le -1$ and then use $\frac{\hat{\bx}}{\|\hat{\bx}\|_2}$ as the final estimate.
 For 1-bit phase retrieval (1bPR) that recovers unstructured $\bx\in \mathbb{S}^{n-1}$ from the 1-bit phaseless measurements $\by=\sign(|\bA\bx|-\tau)$,\footnote{Otherwise stated, we set $\tau=\sqrt{\alpha\beta}$ without tuning in the experiments (e.g., $\tau=1$ is used in Figure \ref{fig:inessential}), and run {GD-1bPR}, {BIHT-1bSPR} and {NBIHT} for 150 iterations.} we execute the provably near-optimal solver {GD-1bPR} with $\bx^{(0)}$ found by {SI-1bPR} and step size $\eta= \sqrt{\frac{\pi e}{2}}\tau$.
 The experimental results are reported as log-log curves in Figure \ref{fig:inessential}(Left).
 The results display the theoretically optimal decay rate $\calO(m^{-1})$, and surprisingly the errors in the phaseless setting are smaller under the same measurement number.
 For reproducibility, more details on data generation are provided in the caption of Figure \ref{fig:inessential}.